kddubey/cappr/docs/source/computational_performance.rst

 this weakness, see the `Banking 77 demo
 <https://github.com/kddubey/cappr/blob/main/demos/huggingface/banking_77_classes.ipynb>`_.

-This weakness isn't apparent in the COPA demo above because CAPPr's prompt can be short without sacrificing accuracy.
-Are there more classification tasks where classes don't need to be provided in context (and instead provided as a completion) for CAPPr to statistically perform well?
-If so, CAPPr's computational issues can be worked around through better prompt engineering.
+This weakness isn't apparent in the COPA demo above because the prompt can be short (and the completions long) without sacrificing accuracy.
+Are there more classification tasks where classes don't need to be provided in context, and instead provided as a completion for CAPPr to statistically perform well?
+If so, CAPPr's computational issues can be worked around through prompt engineering.
 And the model's context window can be reduced.
 Based on a few experiments, it seems like the answer to this question is no; mentioning choices in the prompt improves accuracy.

 From an engineering standpoint, another weakness of CAPPr is that computational